-Our clinical psychologist will ensure that the termination of pregnancy is justified under your state’s legislation in Queensland, New South Wales and Western Australia.
-We do not yet provide medications to Northern Territory or South Australia.
+Our clinical psychologist will ensure that the termination of pregnancy is justified under your state’s legislation in Queensland, New South Wales, Northern Territory and Western Australia.
+We do not yet provide medications to South Australia.

 We will manage all the processes necessary for your pregnancy termination.
 Contact us immediately because time is so important.